ThoughtSpot can use Security Assertion Markup Language (SAML) to authenticate

 - When the configuration is complete, open a Web browser and go to the ThoughtSpot login page.
 It should now show the Single Sign On option.

-You can configure the SAML integration through the Admin Portal.
+You can configure the SAML integration through the Admin Console.

-Navigate to the Admin Portal by clicking on the Admin tab from the top navigation bar.
+Navigate to the Admin Console by clicking on the Admin tab from the top navigation bar.
 Select SAML from the side navigation bar that appears.

 Click the Configure button in the middle of the screen.